Professional Experience –

 These goals emphasise the active engagement of pre-service teachers in the task of “learning teaching”.
 This outcome can only be achieved through effective partnerships that clarify and support the roles of all participants in professional experience; and, that ensure the effective organisation and management of the processes underpinning professional experience placements for pre-service teachers.
 This site aims to outline these processes and support all participants involved in professional experience placements.

 The links to the left of this page provide access to information for everyone involved in CQUniversity’s professional experience program for pre-service teachers.
-Terminology used to identify key people involved in professional experience placements is defined below as a guide for locating resources or information that support each of these roles.
+The terminology used to identify key people involved in professional experience placements is defined below as a guide for locating resources or information that support each of these roles.

 A site coordinator is a representative from a school or other educational setting who acts as a link between the site and the university.
 The site coordinator organises and supports the placement of pre-service teachers with supervising teachers at the site.

-A supervising teacher is the person responsible for the mentoring, direct supervision and assessment of a pre-service teacher.
+A supervising teacher is a person responsible for the mentoring, direct supervision and assessment of a pre-service teacher.
 Pre-service teachers work alongside supervising teachers to learn and practise the knowledge and skills demonstrated by effective teachers.

 A pre-service teacher is a CQUniversity student enrolled in an initial teacher education course.
 Courses include the Bachelor of Education (Primary, Early Childhood and Secondary) and the Master of Teaching (Primary and Secondary).